hayes/pothos/packages/plugin-prisma/README.md

     // for object types, relations and exposed fields.
     // descriptions can be omitted by setting description to false
     exposeDescriptions: boolean | { models: boolean, fields: boolean },
+    // use where clause from prismaRelatedConnection for totalCount (will true by default in next major version)
+    filterConnectionTotalCount: true,
   },
 });
 ```